kilowhat/kilowhat.net/_extensions/wordpress.md

 **Optional**

-This feature does not require the Wordpress Post to contain valid HTML.
+This feature does not require the WordPress Post to contain valid HTML.

-Controls the length of Wordpress post summaries in Flarum.
+Controls the length of WordPress post summaries in Flarum.

 The number of characters to keep at minimum.
 The characters are counted in the HTML source of the post.